-We now turn to the multi-class case, where $\mathcal{Y} = \{1, \ldots, K\}$ is a finite label set with $K$ classes, and the model $f \colon \mathcal{X} \rightarrow [0, 1]^K$ outputs a confidence score for each of the $K$ classes in $\mathcal{Y}$.
-A common measure of calibration is to take the difference between the model's highest confidence in any one class, $\max_{y \in [K]} f(X)_y$, and the probability that the top predicted class, $\argmax_{y \in [K]} f(X)_y$, is correct given that estimate~\cite{guo2017calibration, kumar-verified-2019}:\footnote{As briefly touched upon in \S\ref{sec:related}, many different definitions for multi-class calibration have been proposed in the literature~\cite[e.g.,][]{pmlr-v80-hebert-johnson18a, kull2019, widmann-2019, pmlr-v89-vaicenavicius19a, pmlr-v119-zhao20e, shengjia-decision, gupta2022toplabel}.
-Here, however, we focus only on the simple TCE metric, for the purposes of establishing straightforward foundations for calibrated selective classification.} \begin{definition}[Top-label calibration error] The $\ell_q$ top-label calibration error of $f$ w.r.t. $P$ is given by
+\end{definition} Typical choices for the parameter $q \geq 1$ are $1$, $2$, and $\infty$ (we will use both $q = 2$ and $q = \infty$).
+We now turn to the multi-class case, where $\mathcal{Y} = \{1, \ldots, K\}$ is a set of $K$ classes, and the model $f \colon \mathcal{X} \rightarrow [0, 1]^K$ outputs a confidence score for each of the $K$ classes.
+A common measure of calibration is the difference between the model's highest confidence in any class, $\max_{y \in [K]} f(X)_y$, and the probability that the top predicted class, $\argmax_{y \in [K]} f(X)_y$, is correct given that estimate~\cite{guo2017calibration, kumar-verified-2019}:\footnote{As discussed in \S\ref{sec:related}, many different definitions for multi-class calibration have been proposed in the literature.
+For simplicity, we focus only on the straightforward TCE metric, and leave extensions for more precise definitions to future work.}\looseness=-1 \begin{definition}[Top-label calibration error] The $\ell_q$ top-label calibration error of $f$ w.r.t. $P$ is given by

-\end{definition} In practice, we measure the \emph{empirical} calibration error, where $\mathrm{BCE}$ and $\mathrm{TCE}$ are approximated with finite samples---see Appendix~\ref{app:implementation} for details.
-Having zero calibration error (according to the definitions above), however, does not imply that $f$ is a useful model.
+\end{definition} In practice, we measure the \emph{empirical} calibration error, where $\mathrm{BCE}$ and $\mathrm{TCE}$ are approximated (see Appendix~\ref{app:implementation}).
+Having zero calibration error, however, does not imply that $f$ is a useful model.
 It is still important for $f$ to be a good predictor of $Y$.
-For example, the estimator $f(X) := \mathbb{E}[Y]$ is calibrated, but not necessarily accurate.
-As another measure of quality, we also report the Brier score~\cite{Brier1950VERIFICATIONOF}:\looseness=-1 \begin{definition}[Brier score] The mean-squared error (a.k.a., Brier score) of $f$ w.r.t. $P$ is given by
+For example, the constant $f(X) := \mathbb{E}[Y]$ is calibrated, but is not necessarily accurate.
+As another measure of prediction quality, we also report the Brier score~\cite{Brier1950VERIFICATIONOF}:\looseness=-1 \begin{definition}[Brier score] The mean-squared error (a.k.a., Brier score) of $f$ w.r.t. $P$ is given by

-\end{definition} In multi-class scenarios, we set $f(X)$ and $Y$ to $\max_{y \in [K]} f(X)_y$ and $\mathbf{1}\{Y = \argmax_{y \in [K]} f(X)_y\}$, respectively.
-Note that the Brier score and calibration error are related---it can be shown that the Brier score decomposes into the sum of the squared $\ell_2$ calibration error and an additional ``sharpness'' term~\cite{murphy-brier-1973, degroot-1983}.